Click on the department link to go directly to its listing

 Lisa Boettcher teaches Digital Media, Personal Finance, Intro to Programming and Exploring Technology.
 She holds a BA in Telecommunications and English from Michigan State University and an MA in English from Cleveland State University and completed the Career Technical Teacher Education Program at Kent State.
 Mrs. Boettcher joined the district in 2008 as West Shore's Communication-Career Development Specialist and moved into teaching in 2013.
 Prior to joining the district, she worked as a networking analyst for American Greetings and a senior telecommunications specialist at CBS/FOX.
 She "enjoys applying industry experience to the classroom and working with students to identify the many education and career opportunities in the IT field."

 Andre Bruwer teaches Electronics.
-He has a BS in Education from the University of Durban in South Africa.
+He has a BS in Education from the University of Durban in South Africa and a Master's degree in Educational Leadership.
+He also holds a Principal's License.
 He received his U.S. licensure from Ashland University.
 Before coming to the United States and joining Lakewood Schools in 2004, he was the head of the Dept. of Electronics and Drafting at a South African high school.
 He said he loves teaching because “I love educating young minds and helping prepare them for the world.”
 RETURN TO TOP

 Devan Corti teaches Culinary Arts and ServSafe for the West Shore Career-Technical District.
 She holds an Associate's degree in Culinary Arts and a Bachelor's in Family & Consumer Science from Johnson & Wales University.
 She also holds a Master’s degree of Science in Education in addition to an endorsement in Culinary & Hospitality Management from Kent State University.
 Prior to joining West Shore in 2009, Mrs. Corti worked in restaurants in Colorado, New York and Cleveland, including Michael Symon's Lola.
 RETURN TO TOP